 After a solid period for Newcastle, Synners defence was breached once more in the 67th minute after Josh Hammett was brought down in the box.
 The foul looked like a collision between the attacker and a couple of Synners defenders.
 LEE SCOTT stepped up again but his penalty was saved by Orton this time.
 Despite the impressive stop, Scott was first to react to the second ball which was parried down the centre of the box.
 Scott hit the ball into an open net and give the away side a two goal lead.
 Synners 1, 3 Newcastle University.

 Inspired substitutions by Dave Dickson turned out to be the difference between the two sides in the end.
-Immediately after Scott scored the penalty, LIAM TRAVERS was on the receiving end of a cross into the box and headed the ball into the ground and past the Newcastle keeper.
-Travers replaced Wilson at half time and it wasn't long before the striker had his second of the game.
-Synners 2, 3 Newcastle University.
+Immediately after Scott scored the penalty, A STRIKER was on the receiving end of a cross into the box and headed the ball into the ground and past the Newcastle keeper.

 A late counter-attacking move from Synners finalised the comeback and give the home side a hard- fought win.
 Brandon Slater won the ball following a Newcastle attack and ran towards the oppositions half with Bruton and Bligh ahead of him.
 He played Bruton in who was about to release a shot from the edge of the area before a defender was able to get back and make a challenge.
 Unfortunately for Newcastle the ball was played straight to TOM BLIGH on the edge of the area who smashed his effort straight into the top left corner of the goal.

 The importance of this win was clear to see in the celebrations.
 Synners will be looking to extend their unbeaten run when they play Crook Town at home on Saturday.